 To begin the restoration process, click “Yes” to confirm the re-imaging of your computer.

 The system will now restore the backup image.
-Depending on the size of the backup, this process may take some time.
+Depending on the backup size, this process may take some time.
 Once completed, your system will reboot, and your Windows 11 installation will be restored to its previous state.

 FAQ – Frequently Asked Questions About System Image Backups in Windows 11